tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLSShortCiphertext format records in the same datagram.

-DTLSShortCiphertext MUST only be used for data which is protected with one of the application_traffic_secrets, and not for either handshake or early data.
+DTLSShortCiphertext MUST only be used for data which is protected with one of the application_traffic_secret values, and not for either handshake or early data.
 When using an application_traffic_secret for message protection,
 Implementations MAY use either DTLSCiphertext or DTLSShortCiphertext